Scotland national football team: 1980s: Jock Stein and Alex Ferguson

-1990s
+1990s: Four major tournament appearances

 Scotland qualified for their fifth consecutive World Cup in 1990 by finishing second in their qualifying group, ahead of France.
 Scotland were drawn in a group with Costa Rica, Sweden, and Brazil, but the Scots lost 1–0 to Costa Rica.
 While they recovered to beat Sweden 2–1 in their second game, they lost to Brazil in their third match 1–0 and were again eliminated after the first round.

 By a narrow margin, Scotland qualified for the UEFA European Championship for the first time in 1992.
 A 1–0 defeat by Romania away from home left qualification dependent upon other results, but a 1–1 draw between Bulgaria and Romania in the final group match saw Scotland squeeze through.
 Despite playing well in matches against the Netherlands and Germany and a fine win against the CIS, the team was knocked out at the group stage.
 Scotland failed to qualify for the 1994 FIFA World Cup.
 The team finished fourth in their qualifying group behind Italy, Switzerland and Portugal.
 When it became clear that Scotland could not qualify, Andy Roxburgh resigned from his position as team manager.

 New manager Craig Brown successfully guided Scotland to the 1996 European Championship tournament.
 The first game against the Netherlands ended 0–0, raising morale ahead of a much anticipated game against England at Wembley.
 Gary McAllister missed a penalty kick, and a goal by Paul Gascoigne led to a 2–0 defeat.
 Scotland recovered to beat Switzerland 1–0 with a goal by Ally McCoist.
-England taking a 4–0 lead in the other match briefly put both teams in a position to qualify, but a late goal for the Netherlands meant that Scotland were knocked out on goals scored.
+England taking a 4–0 lead in the other match briefly put Scotland in a position to qualify, but a late goal for the Netherlands meant that they advanced instead of Scotland on goals scored.

 Brown again guided Scotland to qualification for a major tournament in 1998, and Scotland were drawn against Brazil in the opening game of the 1998 World Cup.
 John Collins equalised from the penalty spot to level the score at 1–1, but a Tom Boyd own goal led to a 2–1 defeat.
 Scotland drew their next game 1–1 with Norway in Bordeaux, but the final match against Morocco ended in an embarrassing 3–0 defeat.

 During the qualification for the 2000 European Championship, Scotland faced England in a two-legged playoff nicknamed the "Battle of Britain" by the media.
 Scotland won the second match 1–0 with a goal by Don Hutchison, but lost the tie 2–1 on aggregate.